KRS 91A.080 authorizes cities to impose an insurance premium tax to be effective on July 1 each year, on a prospective basis only.

 The collection and administration of the local insurance premium tax was significantly amended in the 2008 General Assembly.
 The law requires insurance companies subject to the tax to accurately locate risks to the appropriate taxing jurisdiction and imposes new penalties on insurance companies for failure to comply with the law.
 In dealing with disputes regarding the insurance premium tax, KRS 91A.0804 provides the sole and exclusive remedy for cities, insurance companies and policyholders.
 The law limits refund requests to a two year statute of limitations and requires any insurance company requesting a refund to provide policy-specific information to the city in its request.

-For a full discussion of insurance premium taxes, including circumstances in which the tax may not be imposed, see Chapter 16 of the 2015 City Officials Legal Handbook.
-In addition, a model ordinance may be obtained by contacting the KLC Legal Department at 800-876-4552.
+For a full discussion of insurance premium taxes, including circumstances in which the tax may not be imposed, see the City Officials Legal Handbook.
+In addition, a model ordinance may be obtained by contacting the KLC Department for Municipal Law and Training at 800-876-4552.